idena-network/idena-docs/docs/developer/validation.md

 - 13:30:00: `Short session`
 - 13:32:00 or later: `Long session` starts when a block with the `long session` flag is mined
 - 14:00:00: `After-long session` starts when a block with a `long session finished` flag is mined
 - 14:05:00 or later: New epoch starts when a block with the `validation finished` flag is mined.
-The new epoch can be started only after mining 5 blocks in a row without any ceremonial transactions.
+The new epoch can be started only after mining 5 blocks in a row without any ceremonial transactions for every existing shard.
 This ensures that all pending ceremonial transactions are mined.

 ### Flip lottery